 However, that doesn’t matter to me.
 My past is what drives me.
 I dream of a better world.
 I dream of changing things.
 And I have never stopped at dreaming.
 I am neither a philosopher nor a theorist.
 I am a pragmatist.
 And I ask myself: What will remain of me when I am no longer alive?
 Will I have contributed to making the world a little bit better?
 Or have I filled my time with pointless stuff and thrown my money away on useless consumption?

 I earned money during my studies by building logos, brochures and websites for small companies.
 But I wasn’t brave enough to continue with self-employment after graduation.
 However, I kept getting to the point in my jobs where I was very frustrated and felt restricted by hierarchical structures and political games.
 That’s why I decided in 2017 to start my own company, called Panista, which was fully acquired by our investor in 2021.
-Together with my wife Lilian, I then started to build up a small consulting company called
+Together with my wife Lilian, I then started to build up a boutique consulting company with a focus on startups, female leadership and diversity, called Gehrke & Vetterkind Consultants.

-Gehrke & Vetterkind Consultants, which is now mainly managed by my wife.
+This company is now managed by Lilian.
 Because during the Corona pandemic I discovered my passion for climate protection.
 It increasingly frightens me how we humans deal with our earth.
 And it scares me that we have only little time left to save the planet by keeping the 1.5 degree target of the Paris Agreement.
-That’s why, together with my co-founder Anton Güthe, I founded a company that works to remove CO2 from the atmosphere in order to limit global warming.
+That’s why, together with my co-founder Anton Güthe, I founded a company called recarb.
+Our vision is to make nature-based carbon removal investable.
+We do this by developing a digital and standardised due diligence process that can assess the likelihood of success of nature restoration projects.